markjnkim/es_mod/01-html/content/step-3-hero.md

 ![hero](./assets/step-3/300-hero-html.png)
 Congrats, I know it's not pretty yet, but the grunt work is now complete so we can decorate or style our hero.

+> **Activity**:

 ## Hero Style

 So our hero section doesn't quite look like it has anything super about it quite yet, but fear not, we will learn how to style it up and make it super!
 Let's dive into CSS and open our `style.css` in VS Code.

-### Section Styles
+### Universal Styles
+In similar fashion to our HTML build process, we will start our CSS styling from a top down approach and drill down into our nested elements until we are satisfied with a finished product.
-For the sake of consistency, there should be a few styles that will keep our all our sections looking similar.
+For the sake of consistency, there should be a few styles that will keep our all our `section` elements looking similar.
 By using the selector for the `section` element, we can delegate a global style property for every `section` in our website such as `padding` and `width`.
+Let's type the following into your `style.css` file.

 ```css
 section {